G-Two/subarulink/README.md

 This package was developed primarily for enabling [Home Assistant](https://www.home-assistant.io/) integration, however it may also be used for standalone applications.
 A basic python console application is included as an example.

 This package supports MySubaru Connected Services equipped vehicles with active service plans.
 A [MySubaru](https://www.mysubaru.com) account must be setup prior to using this package.
-The features available will depend on the vehicle's telematics generation (g1–g4, which roughly tracks model year) and the active service plan.
+The features available will depend on the vehicle's telematics generation and the active service plan.
 The model-year ranges below are approximate, as generation transitions don't always align cleanly to a model year.

 | Model Year (Telematics Gen) | MySubaru Safety (Companion)† | MySubaru Security (Companion+)† |
 |-----------------------------|------------------------------|---------------------------------|